apiannie/apiannie/README.md

     <small>A lightweight web tool for API documentation and development</small>
 </h1>

-> ℹ️ Api Annie is currently still in pre-release mode.
+> ℹ️ Api Annie is currently still in pre-release mode.ℹ️
->
-> ℹ️ Consider carefully if you are using it with your confidential data.

 Api Annie helps your team to co-ordinate easier when developing a product which needs API comunication, by going through the following steps:
 1. **[Define]** Define your API structure.